Signs of heart trouble: You get easily fatigued doing any physical activity

 If you usually run a mile every day with ease but suddenly aren’t able to (you may feel overcome by a severe flu-like fatigue), that may be a sign your heart is not pumping enough blood throughout your body.
 “Activities that used to be easy and now are suddenly met with new difficulty can be a red flag that something is wrong,” says Erin Michos, MD, associate professor of medicine and epidemiology and associate director of preventive cardiology at Johns Hopkins School of Medicine in Maryland.
 If a good night’s sleep doesn’t fix your overwhelming exhaustion, make an appointment with your doctor right away.
 If it's not your heart, and you're just tired, try these energizing tricks to feel refreshed!

-Erectile dysfunction is a classic warning sign that you may be at risk for heart disease.
+Erectile dysfunction is one of the classic warning signs of heart trouble that you may be at risk for heart disease.
 Anxiety, depression, and stress can also inhibit your ability to get intimate with your partner, but your bedroom troubles could also stem from blocked arteries in the heart, which prevent blood from flowing properly to your penis.
 Vascular erectile dysfunction is the most common type of sexual dysfunction and is often caused by two kinds of diseases—atherosclerosis and endothelial dysfunction.
 Atherosclerosis causes the arteries to harden and narrow, causing heart attacks and strokes.
 Endothelial dysfunction prevents your blood vessels from relaxing properly, which decreases blood flow throughout your body.
 “Erectile dysfunction symptoms often precede the onset of heart symptoms by at least two years,” says Dr. Michos.
 “The detection of erectile dysfunction offers a window to intervene and stop cardiac disease in its tracks.”
 Obesity, diabetes, high blood pressure or cholesterol, and lack of an exercise regime are also risk factors for heart disease.
-(Find out the truth about sex after 50.)
+Here are some other sexual health conditions men should be talking about.

 Content continues below ad